Services

 The average engineering team has three to four AI development tools in active use.
 Most weren't approved by security.
 Most weren't assessed for data exposure risk.
 And the code they're generating, including hardcoded secrets, insecure patterns, and GPL-licensed suggestions, is already in your repositories.

-Claude Code, GitHub Copilot, and Cursor are genuinely powerful tools.
+Claude Code, GitHub Copilot, Cursor, and MCP server integrations are genuinely powerful tools.
 The risk isn't the tools themselves, it's deploying them without policy, without guardrails, and without a clear picture of what's being generated and where it's going.
 The OWASP LLM Top 10 covers the application-layer risks directly; this engagement applies that lens to your development environment specifically.

 We inventory what your engineers are using (sanctioned and shadow), assess the exposure, and build the governance framework and CI/CD controls that let your team move fast without creating liability.

-Advisory engagements produce a blueprint.
-Some clients want us to build it too.
-Implementation is scoped and priced separately from advisory work, the scope and timeline differ meaningfully from assessment and design, and bundling them doesn't serve either well.
+Advisory produces the blueprint.
+Implementation makes it operational, deployed controls, working playbooks, running pipelines, and a clean handoff to your team.
+Implementation is scoped and priced separately from advisory work because the scope and timeline differ meaningfully from assessment and design, and bundling them doesn't serve either well.

 We'll be direct about what's realistic, what it takes to embed durably, and what a clean handoff looks like when the engagement is complete.